ome/bioformats/components/native/bf-cpp/readme.txt

   /usr/local/include/boost-1_38

-7) Depending on your version of Boost, you may need to edit CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to include your version.
+7) Depending on your version of Boost, you may need to edit bf-cpp's CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to include your version.

 INSTALLING COMPILE-TIME DEPENDENCIES -- WINDOWS